-These financial statements have been prepared on the cash basis of accounting, which is a comprehensive basis of accounting other than generally accepted accounting principles.
+These financial statements have been prepared on the cash basis of accounting, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
 Receipts are recognized when received in cash rather than when earned, and disbursements are recognized when paid rather than when a liability is incurred.
 The cash basis of accounting is prescribed or permitted by the Auditor of State.